-Join Stefan Mumaw for an in-depth discussion in this video Brainstorming techniques, part of Brainstorming Basics.
+Join Stefan Mumaw for an in-depth discussion in this video Brainstorming techniques, part of Learning Brainstorming.

 - Once the brainstorming session starts, there's a level of improvisation that organically develops throughout the time that you're together.
 You can plan your session to the second and still have no idea what will come from it.
 That's what makes it so great and so maddening.
 There are times when the ideas are coming fast and furious, and there are dozens of great ideas hitting the table.
 Other times, crickets.
 Why are some sessions great, while others fall flat?
 Remember, we have three factors at work within any group ideation session.
 One, brainstorming is a process and, as such, requires time to develop.